Audi claims to have rejuvenated its large 7-seat luxury SUV, the Q7. Jonathan Crouch takes a look.

 Ever since the original version of this Q7 was first launched in 2007, it's been a vehicle that middle-England families have always rather liked but, if truth were told, felt a bit awkward about owning, the MK1 Q7's sheer size, power and weight hardly in keeping with these eco-conscious times.
 The MK2 model, launched in 2015, improved things, thanks to a lighter platform shared with premium brands like Bentley and Porsche.
 But this car was still a huge thing.
 Now though, with Mild Hybrid engines and the option of Plug-in power, it claims to have a better eco-footprint, enabling you to consider one with a clearer conscience.
 Which is nice because for many - ourselves included - there remains something tantalisingly tempting about this big Audi.
 The way it dominates the road as it'll dominate your driveway.
 You'll want to justify buying one - but will you be able to?
 Let's find out.

 Audi is offering its latest 48-volt mild hybrid engine technology with the revised version of this second generation Q7.
-There are two diesel options; most buyers will choose the '50 TDI' 286PS diesel powerplant.
+There are various diesel options; most buyers will choose the '50 TDI' 286PS diesel powerplant.
 It's one of Audi's best, creamy smooth, superbly refined and generally torquey, equipped with 600Nm of pulling power.
-Alternatively, there's a 340PS 3.0-litre petrol engine, badged '55 TFSI'.
+There's also the fearsome 434PS 4.0-litre biturbo TDI unit that's fitted to the top SQ7.
+Alternatively, if you want to fuel from the green pump, there's a 340PS 3.0-litre petrol engine, badged '55 TFSI'.
 You can also ask your dealer about a Plug-in hybrid model too.
 Audi's worked on the drive dynamics and reckons this improved car is more manoeuvrable, precise and agile in urban traffic and on hairpin bends, particularly in top 'Vorsprung' specification which includes all-wheel-steering as standard.
 That allows the car to turn into corners quicker and be more manoeuvrable at parking speeds.
 Adaptive air suspension is now standard across the range.
 This provides variable ground clearance and better prepares the Audi Q7 with its standard quattro drive for terrain off the beaten track.
 The relevant offroad mode can be selected via the standard 'Audi drive select' dynamic handling system with its seven profiles.
 'Black Edition' and 'Vorsprung' versions are equipped with the slightly tauter adaptive air suspension sport with a lower ride height than the standard air suspension system.

 This revised version of the second generation Q7 adopts the large octagon Singleframe grille of its Q8 showroom stablemate, this feature incorporating six upright slates and giving the car a more aggressive look.
 Matrix LED headlights are now standard and at the rear, a chrome strip now connects the LED tail lamps.
 Big wheels vary in size between 19 and 21-inches and 11mm of length has been added as part of the re-design.
 As before, three seating rows are standard.
 Inside, the Q7 gains the hi-tech piano black twin-screen haptic feedback control panel we're now used to from the brand's other larger models And the fully-digitalised 'Audi Cockpit' screen you view through the wheel is standard.
 Versus its direct competitors, the Q7 has a greater interior length as well as more headroom and elbow room in the front and rear.
 Depending on the position of the rear seat backs, the luggage compartment offers between 865 and 2,050-litres of capacity across a flat load area.
 An electric tailgate is standard and when the optional 'Comfort and Sound pack' is specified it also brings foot-activated gesture control for even easier opening.
 Versatility is further increased by the standard 'rear bench seat plus', which adds individual fore/aft movement and backrest angle adjustment for the middle seating row.